junxit/us-congress-bills-117/bill.md

 ## § 4.
 Report on United States efforts

-Not later than 60 days after the date of the enactment of this Act, the President shall submit to the appropriate congressional committees a report, which may include a classified annex, describing in detail the following:
+Not later than 90 days after the date of the enactment of this Act, and consistent with the protection of intelligence sources and methods, the President shall submit to the appropriate congressional committees a report, which may include a classified annex, describing in detail the following:

-- **(1)** United States Government efforts to collect, analyze, and preserve evidence and information related to war crimes and any other atrocities committed during the full-scale Russian invasion of Ukraine since February 24, 2022, including a description of—
+- **(1)** United States Government efforts to collect, analyze, and preserve evidence and information related to war crimes and other atrocities committed during the full-scale Russian invasion of Ukraine since February 24, 2022, including a description of—
   - **(A)** the respective roles of various agencies, departments, and offices, and the interagency mechanism established for the coordination of such efforts;
-  - **(B)** the types of information and evidence that are being collected, analyzed, and preserved to help identify those responsible for the commission of war crimes or any other atrocities during the full-scale Russian invasion of Ukraine in 2022; and
+  - **(B)** the types of information and evidence that are being collected, analyzed, and preserved to help identify those responsible for the commission of war crimes or other atrocities during the full-scale Russian invasion of Ukraine in 2022; and
   - **(C)** steps taken to coordinate with, and support the work of, allies, partners, international institutions and organizations, and nongovernmental organizations in such efforts.
-- **(2)** Media, public diplomacy, and information operations to make Russian military commanders, troops, political leaders and the Russian people aware of efforts to identify and prosecute those responsible for the commission of war crimes or any other atrocities during the full-scale Russian invasion of Ukraine in 2022, and of the types of acts that may be prosecutable.
+- **(2)** Media, public diplomacy, and information operations to make Russian military commanders, troops, political leaders and the Russian people aware of efforts to identify and prosecute those responsible for the commission of war crimes or other atrocities during the full-scale Russian invasion of Ukraine in 2022, and of the types of acts that may be prosecutable.
 - **(3)** The process for a domestic, foreign, or international court or tribunal to request and obtain from the United States Government information related to war crimes or other atrocities committed during the full-scale Russian invasion of Ukraine in 2022.

 ## § 5.
 Definitions